DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "Let's contact HQ.
 2PM watch is over, there is no abnormalities with the graveyard"

-Kay looked over the graveyard and said so, not even being slightly bothered by his colleagues.
+Kai looked over the graveyard and said so, not even being slightly bothered by his colleagues.

 -------------------------------------------------------------------------------